 When you have the image on the USB drive, check that the terminals you want to deploy allow local booting.
-You can check this by editing the Saltboot formula in the Uyuni for Retail WebUI.
-For more information about the Saltboot formula, see [Salt > Formula-saltboot >].
+You can check this by editing the Saltboot formula in the Uyuni for Retail Web UI.
+For more information about the Saltboot formula, see Specialized-guides > Salt.